btarr/node-eval-code-injection/README.md

 This exploits a Node script which is vulnerable to code injection ([CWE-94](https://cwe.mitre.org/data/definitions/94.html)) done for my Engineering Secure Software class as a demo.
 I did a quick writeup for the vulnerability [here](code-injection-writeup.pdf)

 ## Instructions
-I have included a script which will take a sting of a color in lowercase and output a hex value that matches that color, for example:
+I have included a getHexValue.js, a script which will take a sting of a color in lowercase and output a hex value that matches that color, for example:
 ```
 Enter a color in lowercase to get its hex value (e.x. blue):
 purple